 Washington's Waiting Children

-In his classroom, Dachai has behavioral and academic supports he needs.
+In his classroom, Dachai has the behavioral and academic supports he needs.
 While some of his behavioral issues are due to his early environment, others are biological and are likely due to prenatal exposure to alcohol.
-The impact of that exposure on his neurological development has left him learning issues and receptive language challenges,and resulted in difficulty focusing and being attentive.
+The impact of that exposure on his neurological development has left him with learning issues and receptive language challenges, and resulted in difficulties focusing and being attentive.
 Although Dachai is able to make progress academically, he tends to shut down when he has difficulty grasping concepts.
 For support, his teacher encourages him to stick with a problem by giving him additional time to process his work.
 She also uses humor to encourage and praise.

 Multiple placements in his birth family throughout his early childhood and then in foster care have exacerbated Dachai’s special needs.
 Due to his fear of failure, it can take some prodding to get Dachai to get involved in activities and hobbies.
 He is anxious, and typically when anxious, he gets hyperactive.
 Thus meeting new people and trying new things can cause him to act out behaviorally.
-Because of Dachai’s attachment concerns he can be very overwhelming at times and thus boundaries need to continue to be worked on.
+Because of Dachai’s attachment concerns he can be very overwhelming at times and thus boundaries will need continued reinforcement.
 Careful planning and transition will be very important for Dachai in moving to an adoptive home.
 Being willing to participate with him in counseling during his transition into his adoptive home could be an important way for his adoptive folks to show their love and commitment to him.

 Dachai’s social worker wants to hear from couples who have experience with children who have special needs and who have a good grasp of how instability, neglect, and abuse can impact a child’s sense of safety and his emotional and behavioral development.
 His adoptive folks must also have a good understanding of (or the willingness to learn about) the kinds of educational and behavioral resources that can help a child meet challenges related to fetal alcohol exposure.
 Couples who already have a good repertoire of behavioral tools and techniques for parenting will be ahead of the game.
 Of course, it will be important for the adoptive parents to take pride in Dachai’s biracial African American-Caucasian heritage and to provide cultural and community opportunities for him to learn about his roots and to become truly comfortable in his own skin.